thedcfix/AutomaticTrading/README.md

 Log = recordclass(&#39;Log&#39;, [&#39;coin&#39;, &#39;value\_ask&#39;, &#39;value\_bid&#39;])

-Having coin as a string and the othe two values as floating point numbers.
+Having coin as a string (may be 'dollars', 'euros' etc.) and the othe two values as floating point numbers.

-log\_completo.dat contains the history of the title from when it started to sampled while log.dat can contain a subset of that time window.
+log\.dat contains the history of the title

-In general you may want to train your model on a subset of the whole history and then test it one the entire period.

 - **Functions** : contains functions used by the scripts
 - **Simulator** : accepts 3 parameters: N short long and shows you how the situation evolves in time by doing a paper simulation using your configuration
-- **Chart** : shows you the trend of your data
+- **Chart** : shows you the trend of your data and the profit history based on the last configuration that has been simulated
-- **Daily** \_log: allows you to extract the data of a certain day.
-Call it passing the dai as a parameter.
-It generates a log.dat you can use to make experiments.
-- **Function**** 1**: show you the relation between N and short (long in hidden).
+- **Function 1**: shows you the relation between N and short (long in hidden).
 Is useful to visualize the best configurations and their value.
-- **Function**** 2**: use it to expand the details about a configuration on the plane short-long and the corresponding value.
+- **Function 2**: use it to expand the details about a configuration on the plane short-long and the corresponding value.
 - **Super\_solver** : it&#39;s the heuristic that generates the points
 - **Single\_solver** : use it to see how configurations evolve when N is fixed
-- **Yea** : use it to validate your model.
-See if the configurations you tested on log.dat are also valid on the full log\_completo.dat.

 The bot itself is not provided.
 Just use these algorithms to build yours.
 I personally use a Telegram Bot to control the interactions with the bot and send commands.
 Codify your actions directly in your script (make it resilient to crashes and unexpected inputs).
+Once you find the best configuration (i.e. the one maximising the profit) build a live simulator to test the model before using it.
+The data collection process should be no shorter than 3 months to start giving acceptable results.